 2) Are the results in a different language with just the percentages visible?
 Again, this begs more questions than it gives answers.
 Why confuse your customers with a language they do not understand?

 3) Are the results easily verifiable?
-Can you quickly check via a QR code or a phone number direct to the lab for a quick check?
 Sometimes, tests are not verifiable on the spot, and that’s okay.
 However, you should be able to contact the laboratory to check if necessary.

 At Nature & Bloom, we understand all this is extremely frustrating.
 Each product is triple third-party tested at a batch level using three randomly selected samples from a single batch (to ensure product quality).